Formal (previous) positions

 International and national research networks

 Since 2010 I work in a National Science Foundation (NSF) research-program on Emergency Response Organizations with prof. Marshall Scott-Poole and John Lammers of the University of Illinois at Urbana/Champaign, USA.
 From February – August 2012 I was appointed visiting scholar at the University of Illinois in the Department of Communication and the Institute for Computing in Humanities, Arts, and Social Sciences (I-CHASS) where I worked with professor Scott Poole and professor John Lammers.
-I did fieldwork at the Illinois Fire Safety Institute (IFSI) during this period.
+I did fieldwork at the Illinois Fire Service Institute (IFSI) during this period.

 Since 2012 I work with the researchers of AIMTech Research Group, headed by prof.dr.
 David K. Allen, Leeds University Business School on Emergency Response and Information Exchange, and with dr. Anouck Adrot, at the Dauphine Universite Paris.